l7mp/stunner/docs/GATEWAY.md

 >
 > Be careful when using this feature.
 Since Kubernetes v1.24 the `loadBalancerIP` field is deprecated and it will be ignored if the cloud-provider or your Kubernetes install do not support the feature.
 In addition, the `externalIPs` field is denied by some cloud-providers.

-[Mixed multi-protocol LoadBalancer Services](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancers-with-mixed-protocol-types) are supported: this means if you want to expose a UDP and a TCP port on the same IP you can do it with a single Gateway.
+Currently, STUNner limits each Gateway to a single transport protocol, e.g., UDP or TCP.
+This is intended to improve the consistency across the Kubernetes services of different cloud providers, which provide varying support for [mixed multi-protocol LoadBalancer Services](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancers-with-mixed-protocol-types).
+If you still want to expose a UDP and a TCP port on the same IP using a single Gateway, add the annotation `stunner.l7mp.io/enable-mixed-protocol-lb: true` to the Gateway.

 The below Gateway will expose both ports with their respective protocols.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1